josmar-crwdstffng/angular/aio/content/tutorial/toh-pt4.md

 This tutorial creates a `HeroService` that all application classes can use to get heroes.
 Instead of creating that service with the [`new` keyword](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/new), use the [*dependency injection*](guide/dependency-injection) that Angular supports to inject it into the `HeroesComponent` constructor.

-Services are a great way to share information among classes that *don't know each other*.
+Services are a great way to share information among classes that *do not know each other*.
 Create a `MessageService` next and inject it in these two places.

 *   Inject in `HeroService`, which uses the service to send a message